Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 Important: Costco inventory changes by region and over time.
 This article focuses on brands that have independent heavy metal testing and are commonly sold at warehouse clubs or online.
 Always double-check the exact product and flavor you're buying against up-to-date test data.

-📋 Table of Contents
+๐ Table of Contents

 What "Clean" Means in This Costco Guide

-When I say a protein powder is clean, I mean something specific — not just marketing terms like “natural,” “organic,” or “non-GMO.”
-Those don’t tell you anything about heavy metals.
+When I say a protein powder is clean, I mean something specific โ not just marketing terms like "natural," "organic," or "non-GMO."
+Those don't tell you anything about heavy metals.

 For this guide, a protein is considered clean for regular use if it meets all of these:

-- Lead: At or below California Prop 65 safe-harbor (0.5 µg/day), ideally < 0.1 µg per serving or non-detect.
+- Lead: At or below California Prop 65 safe-harbor (0.5 ยตg/day), ideally <0.1 ยตg per serving or non-detect.

 - Other metals: Cadmium, arsenic, and mercury either not detected or kept well below health-based limits in third-party testing.

-- Protein source: Clear labeling (whey, casein, pea, etc.) with reasonable serving sizes — not 300+ gram scoops hiding contamination in a “kitchen sink” blend.
+- Protein source: Clear labeling (whey, casein, pea, etc.) with reasonable serving sizes โ not 300+ gram scoops hiding contamination in a "kitchen sink" blend.

-- Independent testing: Data from Consumer Reports, Clean Label Project, or published COAs — not just vague “we test everything” claims on the label.
+- Independent testing: Data from Consumer Reports, Clean Label Project, or published COAs โ not just vague "we test everything" claims on the label.

 Animal-based whey proteins consistently test cleaner than plant-based blends because cows filter metals before milk is produced, while plants absorb them directly from soil.
 That doesn't mean every whey is perfect, but the starting point is much safer.

 Again: availability will vary by region and time.
-Think of this as a “short list” of brands that:
+Think of this as a "short list" of brands that have strong heavy-metal data and are widely available at warehouse clubs, supermarkets, and online retailers.

 Disclosure: Some links below are affiliate links.
 If you buy through them, CleanProteinList may earn a commission at no extra cost to you.
 I only recommend products that have independent safety data.